ICI3D/DAIDD/schedule/shadow.md

 - What are we doing here? ((hargrove)) NOTE - [Slide folder](https://tinyurl.com/daidd-2019) (25 mins) + 5 min break
 - Data, models, and science ((dushoff)) NOTE (30 mins)
 - Working with the DAIDD technical tools ((pearson)) NOTE (15 mins)
-    - _Make sure your slides are uploaded for tomorrow's interactive session!_
+    - _Make sure your slides are uploaded for the next session!_
 - Ice breakers ((bruce)) NOTE (30 mins?)
     - SHADOW How will this work online?
 Should probably use this as a chance to introduce some Teams features
     - SHADOW **Prep for round-robin introductions.** Can we figure out how to do this online?